mikeblaa/book-notes/a-seat-at-the-table.md

 **IT as an Asset:** Second, that the business value of IT is more like the value of an intangible asset, which I will call – despite some disconcerting connotations of the term – the Enterprise Architecture.
 The asset view of IT will substitute for the outdated project view in my vision for what IT leadership must become.

 **Uncertainty and Risk:** Third, underlying all of these changes – all of the problems with plan-drive approaches, all of the advantages of Agile approaches – is a confusion about how to deal with uncertainty and risk.
-What I call the "contractor-control paradigm" – is really about trying to make risk go away, when risk really the essence of what we do.
+What I call the "contractor-control paradigm" – is really about trying to make risk go away, when risk is really the essence of what we do.

 **Complex Adaptive Systems:** Fourth and last, that the business should be thought of as a community, or perhaps as a Complex Adaptive System, which needs to be led and managed through an inspect-and-adapt, feedback-and-vision-oriented approach because of its complexity.